Gexkill/sweng2/CI/src/index.md

 ##1.1.
 Purpose

 The purpose of this document is to show all the problems found during the inspection of a small amount of code of a specific version of glashfish.
-The procces of inspecting source code has two main purposes.
-The first and most obvious one is to enhance to quality of the code and evantually identify remaining bugs.
+The process of inspecting source code has two main purposes.
+The first and most obvious one is to enhance the quality of the code and eventually to identify the remaining bugs.
 The second purpose is to improve the coding skills of the team.
-The inspectors improve themselves by analysing code made by others and eventually discovering coding methods that they did not know.
-The original authors of the code receive a list of eventuals mistakes that they could have done, wich of course help them improving themselfs.
+The inspectors improve themselves by analysing the code made by others and eventually discovering coding methods that they did not know.
+The original authors of the code receive a list of possible mistakes that they could have done, which of course help them improving themselves.

-Each group of the project has different methods assigned of a specif version of glashfish.
-We have to analyze these methods by checking that theyare in agreement with every point of a given checklist.
+Each group of the project has different methods assigned of a specific version of glashfish.
+We have to analyse these methods by checking that they are in agreement with every point of a given checklist.
 We also have to find other problems, then we have to report the problems found in this document.

-**WRITE MORE**

 ##1.2.
 Scope
 Glashfish is the official implementation of JEE.
-It is an open source project that uses svn as version system, in fact we used it to retrieve a specif version of glashfish: 64219 (of 16 Oct 2015 05:11).
+It is an open source project that uses svn as version system, in fact we used it to retrieve a specific version of glashfish: 64219 (of 16 Oct 2015 05:11).
 This version is the version required by the assignment since we have been assigned some of its methods to check.
-Glashfish is a maven project, in fact we imported the pom file into intellij IDEA and we used it and sonar to test some check of the checklist. **KEEP OR REMOVE?**
+Glashfish is a maven project, in fact we imported the pom file into intellij IDEA and we used it, sonar and regex to verify some checks of the checklist.

 **WRITE MORE**